tlapinsk/byte-data-insights/README.md

 1. One script is built to create a table for the first time
 2. The second is built to load data incrementally (e.g. feed the data) as it is generated.
 It will add it to the `purchases` or `product_info` table depending on the csv provided

+Note: The second script utilizes a `copy_from` method instead of inserting the data.
+This is the recommended solution for loading data from a CSV file into Postgres using psycopg2.

 **Key Takeaways**
 Below are some key takeaways from this portion of the assignment

 - Over time, as more data is added to the `purchases` table, we will be able to see trends over time.
 For example, how do things fluctuate month to month?
 Does seasonality make a difference in purchasing behavior?
 - The `product_info` table serves as a very small example of extensibility from the `purchases` table.
-If we were to setup a data warehouse, I would imagine there being a whole range of tables that extended insights from the `purchases` table.
+If we were to setup a data warehouse, I would imagine there being a whole range of tables that extended insights from the `purchases` table
 - The chart generated is a small taste of one piece to a larger dashboard that could be built.
 This would allow business users to track KPIs and the like, most likely from a web based product
 - The tool does not feel complete.
 As this is a small assignment, there is a lot of room for improvement.
 See the **Potential Improvements** section for more details

-## Notebook Details
+## Running the Notebooks

 ### `Insights.ipynb`
 Details for running the notebook below: